Global Entrepreneurship Week 2013 took place in Israel during the 17-24 of November 2013.

 Zofit Rosen - Light & Flower

 Zofit Rosen has an international N.D.S.F.
 Diploma in floral design and arrangement.

 She runs Light & Flower, a college for floral design and arrangement, and develops the Light & Flower method for treatment and personal empowerment in flowers.

 Zofit also wrote the book The Amazing Powers of Flowers, and made a flower card deck, which informs and instructs on different flowers.

 Zofit arrived with an impressive bouquet that looked fake, but turned out to have been arranged by her with real flowers.

-Zofit told the students about her field, and about the challenges she has faced in spreading the special treatment method that she developed using flowers.
+Zofit told the students about her field of practice, and about the challenges she has faced in spreading the special treatment method that she developed using flowers.